jaredly/j3/Roadmap.md

+# QUerstion

+do I want ... the bootstrap, to do tree-walking evaluation, or compilation? compilation definitely results in faster code and so maybe I want to jump right to that?
+That removes some amount of bumping around, because then I can go right to a fnsEvaluator. ... right?

+yeahhh. but I can also include a tree-walker dealio as an example if I want?

 # js in your jerd

 - [x] find an editor (CodeJar)
   - [x] make a very basic bootstrap
 - [ ] find a parser for analysis (typescript?)
+- [ ] make it pretty (prism?)
 - [ ] do a type check maybee (typescript?)
 - [ ] ARH cmd-enter needs to make a new raw-codeeee

+- [ ] ooooh BUG, if there's a `name` that's `constructor` or `toString`, it will totally bork things.
+  OH so I need to switch to `hasOwnProperty` right?

 soooo how would it be ... to .... allow me to ... evaluate js a little bit... yeah ok I will do that. so like